 The $\mathcal{H}_2$-optimal MOR problem involves finding a local minimum for the (squared) $\mathcal{H}_2$ norm of the error transfer function.
 One of the key methods for achieving this local optimum is the Iterative Rational Krylov Algorithm (IRKA) \cite{gugercin2008h_2}.
-A non-intrusive, data-driven version of IRKA was introduced in \cite{beattie2012realization}, based on the interpolatory framework proposed in \cite{mayo2007framework}.
-This approach requires only transfer function samples and their derivatives to compute the local optimum, making it data-driven and non-intrusive.
+A non-intrusive version of IRKA was introduced in \cite{beattie2012realization}, based on the interpolatory framework proposed in \cite{mayo2007framework}.
+This approach requires only transfer function samples and their derivatives to compute the local optimum, making it non-intrusive.
 However, because IRKA is iterative, the sampling points are updated at each iteration and cannot be predetermined.
 Instead, IRKA identifies the optimal sampling points through successive iterations.
-If these new samples must be obtained experimentally, the algorithm must pause until the new data is available.
-This poses practical challenges, as it may be difficult or even impossible to conduct experiments to gather transfer function samples each time the sampling points are updated.
+If these new samples must be estimated experimentally, the algorithm must pause until the new approximations of samples are available.
+This poses practical challenges, as it may be difficult or even impossible to conduct experiments to estimate transfer function samples each time the sampling points are updated.

 Among the various $\mathcal{H}_2$ MOR algorithms, the Pseudo-optimal Rational Krylov (PORK) algorithm is an important suboptimal method \cite{wolf2013h,wolf2014h}.
 Unlike IRKA, PORK is an iteration-free approach that satisfies a subset of the $\mathcal{H}_2$ optimality conditions in a single run.
 In this paper, PORK plays a significant role in the development of the non-intrusive implementations of both BT and IRKA.